Xilinx/GO-PYNQ/README.md

 2. Come up with an idea to solve a problem
 3. Write up an abstract:
     a.
 Demographics: Team name, Branch, College, Team members skills background etc.
     b.
-A single page to describe: Problem statement, Solution proposed (Include Python code compiled on CPU at this stage)
+A single page to describe: Problem statement, Solution proposed (Include Python code compiled on CPU at this stage or proposed flowchart of algorithm)
     c.
 Supporting Block Diagrams (if needed) – limited to 2 diagrams
 4. Abstract entries will be evaluated at Xilinx and around 10 teams will be shortlisted.
 The shortlisted Institute will be receiving PYNQ-Z2 platform board (based on a request from an Institute/Prof/Dept) – in order to take the ideas onto hardware
 5. Shortlisted teams would be required to bring their idea to life using PYNQ.
 Submit a 2 minute YouTube (or similar) video of your project.
 Working source code with results also to be pushed to Github on or before **13th Jan’2019**.